lucendio/lecture-devops-code/tutorials/08_familiarize-with-kubernetes/README.md

     * inspect the service
     * verify that the application is accessible from you browser

-For more tutorials, please have a look at the [official documentation](https://kubernetes.io/docs/tasks/)
+For more tutorials, please refer to the [official documentation](https://kubernetes.io/docs/tasks/)